 Every November and December, upward of 90,000 joyful passengers board the Polar Express at the Bryson City Great Smoky Mountains Railroad Depot, bound for the North Pole.
 The round trip takes 1 hour and 15 minutes.
 When the train arrives, Santa comes aboard with a special gift of a silver sleigh bell for every child, and then it’s back to the Bryson City Depot.

 Pro Tip: Be sure to visit the local toymaker, Tim the Storyteller, and listen to him spin Christmas tales by the tree in his workshop.

-For more Hallmark Christmas-like towns like these, check out our recent stories:
+For more Hallmark Christmas-like towns like these, check out: